threadi/next-meetup-hint/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: @@VersionNumber@@

-Show the next meetup in your region as hint in every backend page.
+Display the next WordPress meeting in your region as a notice on every backend page.

 == Description ==

-Show the next meetup in your region as hint in every backend page.
+Display the next WordPress meeting in your region as a notice on every backend page.
+Specify which users in your project may see and use the notice.
+Define how long in advance the notice should be displayed.

 = Background =